william-murray1204/stable-diffusion-cpp-python/README.md

 <details>
 <summary>Using HIPBLAS (ROCm)</summary>

 This provides BLAS acceleration using the ROCm cores of your AMD GPU.
-Make sure you have the ROCm toolkit installed.
+Make sure you have the ROCm toolkit installed and that you replace the `-DAMDGPU_TARGETS=` value with that of your GPU architecture.
-Windows users refer to [docs/hipBLAS_on_Windows.md](docs%2FhipBLAS_on_Windows.md) for a comprehensive guide.
+Windows users refer to [docs/hipBLAS_on_Windows.md](docs%2FhipBLAS_on_Windows.md) for a comprehensive guide and troubleshooting tips.

 ```bash
 CMAKE_ARGS="-G Ninja -DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER=clang++ -DSD_HIPBLAS=ON -DCMAKE_BUILD_TYPE=Release -DAMDGPU_TARGETS=gfx1101" pip install stable-diffusion-cpp-python